 After lunch, it is time for some sipping on your travel planning itinerary!
 If you want to leave the car at the hotel check out these options for exploring the wineries of Wolfville:

-This double-decker hop on hop off bus has three departure times a day (1030, 1130 and 1230 every Thu, Fri, Sat, Sun late May to mid-October).
+The Magic Winery double-decker hop on hop off bus has three departure times a day (1030, 1130 and 1230 every Thu, Fri, Sat, Sun late May to mid-October).
 The bus travels on a loop to Lightfoot and Wolfville, Domaine de Grand Pre, Luckett Vineyards, L’Acadie Vineyards and Gaspereau.

 They also do fantastic sounding food and wine day tour that starts and ends in Halifax if you’re not able to get to Wolfville for an overnight stay.

-Wine Tours Nova Scotia run a mix of private and public nova scotia tours that leave from Metro, Wolfville or Windsor.
+Wine Tours Nova Scotia runs a mix of private and public nova scotia tours that leave from Metro, Wolfville or Windsor.
 Their routes also cover micro-breweries, food stops a distillery and cider and they have some great trip ideas.

 Grape Escapes offer a mix of public and private tours.
 They have a range of different daily wine tour options that run between May and October.
 They also have some other tour options that run during the off-peak season.
 Pick up points are Halifax and Wolfville.